Home Buying #Mortgage Basics

 Check more rates

-What is a Mortgage Stress Test?
+What Is a Mortgage Stress Test?

 The main goal of the mortgage stress test is to ensure that borrowers can afford their mortgage payments even if interest rates increase.
 All federally regulated lenders require you to be stress-tested to qualify for a mortgage.